My love of nature led me down the path to herbs and herbal healing. I became a medical herbalist in 2002.

+5. Herbs to Remedy Herpes Symptoms

 Lemon balm is the one specific herb suggested to help alleviate herpes sores quickly and with less pain according to Allahverdiyev et al (2004).
 When used consistently, it may actually decrease or prevent future herpes outbreaks.
 It can help to lessen the outbreaks, even if they do occur.
 Lemon balm is used to help decrease the healing process and normally works for most people within 2 to 3 days.

-Lemon balm (Melissa officinalis), which also goes by Melissa, is the best natural, herbal remedy for herpes, herpes cold sores, and shingles according to this review by Reuters et al. (2010).
+Lemon balm (Melissa officinalis), which is also known as Melissa, is the best natural, herbal remedy for herpes, herpes cold sores, and shingles according to Reuters et al. (2010).
 Eugenol acts as a natural antiviral that decreases symptoms of viral skin infections.

 St. John’s Wort (Hypericum perforatum), has potential powerful antiviral healing properties (Linde 2009).
 St. John’s Wort flower contains hypericin, which is one of the active natural ingredients that help to heal herpes quickly.